 "In the short term a signed version of the shim loader exists today and will load an unsigned EFI application," he said.
 "I believe it should allow us to boot an unsigned FreeBSD in a secure boot environment, but it sounds like it may be revoked.
-This path will be useful for us to gain experience, but does not seem like it will be deployable in production on
+This path will be useful for us to gain experience, but does not seem like it will be deployable in production on an ongoing basis."

 He said that in the longer term FreeBSD would need to execute on the full plan to guarantee it could work with secure boot.

 "We'll need to be able to sign kernels and modules, and verify those from the loader.
 But, deploying the intermediate solution (used also by Canonical) will not be possible (as it might be revoked in the field by Microsoft)."